 Provide water for bees

 Get a large bowl and fill it with stones of varying sizes (these are for the bees to stand on when they drink!).
 Ensure they come from an area which has not used pesticides.
 You can also use marbles, corks or decorative stones!
 Simply pour water into the bowl, leaving enough dry stones for the bees to stand on.
+Change water regularly and keep the bowl clean.
 Bees will use this as a water-stop on their travels (we hope they bring their reusable bottles!).

 Keep away from pesticides